Last Updated on November 17, 2023 by Electricalvolt

 - The float voltage is much less than the boost voltage.

 - The float charger slowly charges the battery to maintain its voltage.

 - The float charger takes care of the self-discharging of the battery due to its internal resistance.

 - When the voltage of the float charger and battery become equal, the charging current becomes equal to zero.
-If battery voltage lowers then the float charger again starts charging the battery.
+If the battery voltage lowers, the float charger starts charging the battery again.
 The charging current depends on the difference between the charger output voltage and the battery terminal voltage.

-- The float charger releases the current when the battery voltage falls and ceases the current when battery potential gets equal to the charger voltage.
-Thus, the float charger trickle charges the battery to maintain battery voltage.
+- The float charger releases the current when the battery voltage falls and ceases the current when the battery potential equals the charger voltage.
+Thus, the float charger trickles the battery to maintain battery voltage.

-- There is no possibility of overcharging of battery in float charging mode.
+- There is no possibility of overcharging the battery in float charging mode.

 - The float charger has a separate transformer and rectifier of a lower rating as compared to the boost charger.